GillesAloha/GillesAloha/README.md

 - 👋 Hi, I’m @GillesAloha
-- 👀 I’m interested in API, SFK for the Edge
+- 👀 I’m interested in API, SDK for the Edge
 - 🌱 I’m currently learning Edge technology & AI
 - 💞️ I’m looking to collaborate on Edge technologies
-- 📫 How to reach me
+- 📫 How to reach me : g@edgee.cloud

 <!---
 GillesAloha/GillesAloha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.